 Deadline for submissions

-Proposals should be submitted via the Abstract Submission form.
-The closing date for abstracts is Wednesday 17th March 2021.
+Proposals should then be submitted via the Online Conference submission form The closing date for abstracts is Wednesday 16th March 2022, 8am.

 Criteria for acceptance of proposals

 Each proposal will be reviewed for acceptance at the conference against the following criteria:

 - Relevance to conference theme and sub-themes clearly stated;

 - Clarity and coherence of the proposal;

 - Evidence of relevance to others across the University and beyond;

 - Contribution to development, enhancement and scholarship related to the theme.

 In order to ensure there are as many contributors to the conference as possible, you can only be named as lead contact on ONE proposal and as a co-presenter on ONE other.
 If you are involved in more than one submission we will try to accommodate this in the timings of the event - but this may not always be possible.

 Once the proposals have been peer reviewed feedback will be sent to applicants by Tuesday 19th April 2022.